poldrack/SliceTimingCorrection/README.md

 # SliceTimingCorrection

-Notebook outlining issues around slice timing correction and event onsets in fMRIPrep
+This repo contains a notebook outlining issues around slice timing correction and event onsets in fMRIPrep.
+For more detail, see https://github.com/nipreps/fmriprep/issues/2477.